schb498/Wordpress-practice/README.md

 client builds (Basic Auth, URL, query, headers) and how it handles the response, while `AnalyserTest` covers each of the five audit rules (R1–R5) and the per-rule aggregation.

+## Assumptions

+- Everything the rules need is available from the REST API; no database access.
+- The account's application password grants read access to drafts and private content
+- Content is stable during a run — a page edited mid-fetch is out of scope.
+- "Stale" for R5 means **more than** 30 days since last modification (exactly 30 is not stale).

+## Known limitations

+- No caching: every run re-fetches all posts and pages, held in memory (fine for a small site, not tuned for very large ones).
+- A draft with a missing or unparseable `modified` date is treated as stale.
+- The report names which rules an item failed but not the offending value (e.g. its word count for R2, or how many days stale for R5), and links no item back to WordPress for editing.
+- Each run overwrites `output/report.{json,html}`; there is no history or run-to-run comparison.